If you missed the lectures on Web font embedding, cascading style sheets or front-end performance optimization last weekend, fear not.

 DevChatt, Chattanooga's second annual gathering of about 50 software and web developers, resembled more of an extended family reunion than the special effects-laden expos held on the West Coast in sprawling conference centers and auditoriums.

-But visitors to the event said the low-key affair disguises a sparkling brilliance beneath the surface — a drive to take advantage of Chattanooga’s unique strengths to grow the local talent pool.
+But visitors to the event say the low-key affair disguises a sparkling brilliance beneath the surface - a drive to take advantage of Chattanooga's unique strengths to grow the local talent pool.

 "There's a big emphasis on sharing knowledge between the developers," said David Pham, inventor of file-sharing program Dropulous.
 "You don't get that with huge developer communities."

 The timing of the conference roughly coincided with an ownership shakeup at Medium, a Chattanooga-based web design and development company, and long a leader in the local technology market.